Category

 How do I find entry-level freelance jobs?

-Besides LinkedIn and Facebook, here are some of my go-to sites and newsletters for finding jobs as a beginner freelance writer:
+Besides LinkedIn and Facebook, here are some of my go-to sites when I recommend others find their first freelance writing job and the best newsletters for freelancers for finding jobs as a beginner freelance writer:

 Just doing a search for “freelance writer sites” will give you some good articles with reviews of sites.
 Some sites require subscriptions, but many have unpaid options.
 I typically choose the unpaid option until I find work through it.
 If I do, I’ll pay for a subscription.